CardinalNavigation/hotelmessagingapp/README.md

 - I debated whether I wanted to capture the state of each of the selectors individually but decided that I would focus on capturing the information as a whole with the select button and have that generate a data object.
 - If I was working with an API I may have made differnet decisions about how the data is brought in locally to the file, as it was I imported the data and felt that was sufficient for the task here.
+- I experimented in a seperate branch getting most of the code seperated into different components and having that data passed down into the seperate components and back up after the message is generated.

 ## Things which could be improved with more time input:

 - Split code off into seperate modules rather than keeping it all in /src/App.js.
+(Completed in Experimental Branch)
 - Pass through for more readable code and to more neatly separate responsibilities between functions.
+(Completed in Experimental Branch)
 - The code be more extensible.
 There are some ways in which it is written that may need some attention if this was to be expanded upon further.
 Specifically, in the message generator function is creating our data object once selections are made.
-It may be useful to have a template object or class written above any of our helper functions.
+It may be useful to have a template object or class written in a Parent component.
 - If there is an area for improvement for me it is gaining knowledge about object-oriented programming design.
 I have done some self study on this topic and would be excited to learn more.
 - Write my own CSS - What I have was Generated from Claude 3.5.
-- Getting some tests written to ensure functions are working as intended. -This is an area of interest for me.
+- Getting some tests written to ensure functions are working as intended. -This is an also area of growth for me.

 ### ToDos: